-- Place a sauce pan on medium to low heat.
+- Place a medium sauce pan on medium to low heat.
 Add the butter.

 - When butter is melted add 1/3 of the flour.
 Stir well with a whisk.
 Add 1/3 of the milk.
 Keep whisking.
 Add more flour.
 Keep whisking.
 Add more milk.
 Repeat alternating between flour and milk.
 Season with salt and pepper.
 Grate a good amount of nutmeg.
 Keep whisking.
 You might need to add a little more flour or milk to reach the correct consistency.
 The béchamel should be smooth and velvety but thick enough to remain distinct atop the ground “meat” in the moussaka.